dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

     * Property 1 : Difficult to compute.
       * Target output space is 1/10^20 of output space.
       * Only miners will compete to create blocks.
+      * Ensures no DDOS attack by attackers who want to create multiple fradulent blocks because its too expensive to create blocks.
+Prevents free-for-all.
     * Property 2 : Size of target space is recalculated every 2 weeks.
       * Avg time between 2 successive blocks produced globally is 10 mins.
       * This means if more hardware is added, the target space will be made smaller.